SasounTorossian/The-Other-Side-of-Earth/README.md

 ![TOSE Demonstration](Earth.gif)

 Used the google maps api to generate marker on map 1, then calculate antipode using marker position.
-Antipode is calculated by inverting the lattitude (e.g. 15deg -> -15deg), and adding 180deg to longitude (e.g. 25deg -> 205deg).
+Antipode is calculated by inverting the latitude (e.g. 15deg -> -15deg), and adding 180deg to longitude (e.g. 25deg -> 205deg).
 Search box was implemented by following tutorial, though excessive code was trimmed off.

 Had to add a restriction on both maps to prevent user from scrolling into gray area on maps.